Jeanne de Clisson: Marriage to Olivier IV de Clisson

-Jeanne at one stage took Olivier to court with regard to access to remuneration from his estates as had been agreed upon in the marriage contract.
+Jeanne at one point took Olivier to court with regard to access to remuneration from his estates as had been agreed upon in the marriage contract.
 This case was heard by King Philip VI, who found in her favour, as witnesses confirmed such promises had occurred.
 It appears this issue was resolved amicably.

 Breton War of Succession

-During the Breton War of Succession, the de Clissons sided with the French choice for the empty Breton ducal crown, Charles de Blois, against the English preference, John de Montfort.
-The extended de Clisson family was not in full agreement in this matter, and Olivier IV's brother, Amaury de Clisson, embraced the de Montfort party.
-In January 1342, the de Clisson castle of Blain was chosen as headquarters by Robert Bertrand.
-The French King's Lieutenant sent to aid Charles de Blois.
+During the Breton War of Succession, the de Clissons sided with the French choice for the vacant Breton ducal crown, Charles de Blois, against the English preference, John de Montfort.
+The extended de Clisson family was not in full agreement in this matter, and Olivier IV's brother, Amaury de Clisson, embraced the de Montfort party whilst his other brother, Garnier de Clisson, had defended Brest against the de Montforts.

+In January 1342, the de Clisson castle of Blain was chosen as headquarters by Robert Bertrand, the French King's Lieutenant sent to aid Charles de Blois.

 In 1342, the English, after four attempts, captured the city of Vannes.
 Jeanne's husband Olivier and Hervé VII de Léon, the military commanders defending this city, were captured.
 Olivier was the only one released after an exchange for Ralph de Stafford, 1st Earl of Stafford (a prisoner of the French), and a surprisingly low sum was demanded.
-This led Olivier to be subsequently suspected of not having defended the city to his fullest and was alleged by Charles de Blois to be a traitor.
+This led Olivier to be subsequently suspected of not having defended the city to his fullest and to be accused by Charles de Blois of being a traitor.

 Tournament and trial

 On 19 January 1343, the Truce of Malestroit was signed between England and France.
 Under the perceived safe conditions of this truce, Olivier and fifteen other Breton and Norman lords were invited to a tournament on French soil, where he was subsequently arrested, taken to Paris and tried by his peers.
+André Duchesne, writing 300 years later claims that the evidence was private correspondence between King Edward with these lords to convince them to change allegiances, which was contrary to the Ninth Article of the Truce, i.e. That no-one in the obedience of one King, at the time of Truce, should put himself under the obedience of the other, while it continued.

+Failed rescue attempt

-Jeanne tried in vain to have him set free.
+Jeanne tried in vain to have Olivier set free.
 She seems to have tried to bribe a King's sergeant.
-Jeanne was therefrore summoned to now answer charges of rebellion, disobediance and excesses against the King.
-She ignored the summons and was found guilty in absentia in June 1343.
+Jeanne was therefore summoned to answer charges of rebellion, disobedience, and excesses against the King.

+Jeanne managed to evade arrest as she was being protected by Jean de Clisson (Olivier's eldest son from his first marriage, at the time the Lord of Milly, a castle about 55 km east of Paris) and accompanied by Guilaume Bérard, Jeanne's squire and valet, Guionnet de Fay, and Guillaume Denart.
+Jean himself took refuge in Brittany after this and died soon after.
+Jeanne ignored the summons and was found guilty in absentia in June 1343.

+Execution

-On the 2nd August 1343, Olivier IV was executed by beheading at Les Halles.
+On 2 August 1343, Olivier IV was executed by beheading at Les Halles.